grashidi/aml_project/README.md

 ```cd with_ROI```<br>
 ```python main.py```<br><br>

-A model_backup folder will be created storing the trained model and the training statisics.
-If you also want to save the test statistics you will have to provide the test function in the main.py file with a test stastics file path e.g.:<br>
+A model_backup folder will be created storing the trained model and the training statistics.
+If you also want to save the test statistics you will have to provide the test function in the main.py file with a test statistics file path e.g.:<br>
 ```test(resnet18, criterion, test_loader, "some_test_statistics_file_path", additional_stats_enabled=True)```<br><br>

 #### Grad-CAM investigation